British Values and SMSC

 Children are taught to work with others, in pairs or in groups, regardless of whether there are differences in attainment, gender or background.
 We encourage every child to care about, and have respect for, their learning, each other and our environment.
 By being socially and emotionally intelligent, understanding about themselves and each other, our children will make the right choices and experience positive relationships now and in the future

-We are tolerant to all member of our community regardless of our different faiths and beliefs.
-Pupils go on carefully planned educational trips and enjoy welcoming religious leaders as visitors to our school.
-This enables children to understand their place in a culturally diverse community.
+We are tolerant to all members of our community regardless of our different faiths and beliefs.
+Pupils go on carefully planned educational visits and enjoy welcoming religious leaders as visitors to our school.
+This enables children to understand their place in a culturally diverse community and society.

 We believe that spiritual, moral, social and cultural development (SMSC) plays a significant part in children’s ability to learn and achieve.